 The goal of the Policy is to maintain an environment free from harassment and discrimination.
-Therefore, the Associate Vice President, Administration process is focused on providing an opportunity to identify and resolve discriminatory or potentially discriminatory conduct at the earliest possible opportunity and in the most effective manner.
+Therefore, the Associate Vice President of Operations process is focused on providing an opportunity to identify and resolve discriminatory or potentially discriminatory conduct at the earliest possible opportunity and in the most effective manner.

 Informal Resolution is used when the parties agree to resolve the matter through conflict resolution [mediation, restorative justice, etc.], where the responding party accepts responsibility for violating policy, or when the Title IX Coordinator or designee can resolve the matter informally by providing remedies to resolve the situation.
-It is not necessary to pursue Informal Resolution first in order to pursue Formal Administrative Resolution, and any party participating in Informal Resolution can stop the process at any time and request the Formal Administrative Resolution process.
+It is not necessary to pursue Informal Resolution first in order to pursue Formal Administrative Resolution, and any party participating in Informal Resolution process.
 Further, if an informal resolution fails after the fact, formal resolution may be pursued.

-The Associate Vice President, Administration may participate in the informal resolution process or may ask others to guide that process, based on their discretion.
+The Associate Vice President of Operations may participate in the informal resolution process or may ask others to guide that process, based on their discretion.
 At any time during an informal resolution process, the reporting party and/or the responding party may request that the College proceed with the formal investigation.